-The instructors and teaching assistant are available for one-on-one consultations during office hours or over email.
+The instructors are available for one-on-one consultations during office hours or over email.
 See hours and contact info at top of syllabus and on Canvas.
 University Archivist Jim Duffin (jmduffin@pobox.upenn.edu) is also available to respond to questions-particularly those related to deed and map research.